mtzimas92/MHServerEmu-CatalogManager/README.md

 - Price range filtering.
 - Batch price updates.
 - Batch delete operations.
+- Batch modify operations (for type modifiers).
+This is limited to items of the same type (i.e. costumes, bundles etc)
 - Search by SKU, title, or prototype ID.

 ## Disclaimer